Adiala jail restrictions not aimed at Imran Khan, says Punjab govt - ExBulletin

 This decision, the letter mentions, is part of the measures taken for the safety of prisoners in the face of recent threat alerts.

-Adoption of these measures was imperative to avoid the occurrence of any type of untoward incident that would be planned by the hostile elements in the country.
+“The adoption of these measures was imperative to avoid the occurrence of any type of untoward incident that would be planned by the hostile elements in the country. »

 The letter states that the aim of the planned attacks is to create anarchy and lawlessness throughout the country.
-It is therefore imperative that certain measures be taken without delay.
+Therefore, “it is imperative that certain measures be taken without delay.”

 He directed the official to ensure security audit by SB, IB and prison staff by March 13, mine clearance operations in the prison premises by BD teams and bomb disposal in and around the prison premises.

-Several other measures have also been proposed and the Interior Ministry has said these should be considered the most important.
+Several other measures have also been proposed and the Interior Ministry has said these should be treated as “the most important”.

 |